airbornio/signed-web-apps/README.md

 **Installation:**

-1. Include this repository under your project:
+1. Include this repository under your project and copy `serviceworker-stub.js` to the root of your project:

         git submodule add -b master https://github.com/airbornio/signed-web-apps.git
+        cp signed-web-apps/dist/sw/serviceworker-stub.js .

 2. The following code should be included on **every page** of your web app (even 404 and other error pages).
 If you don't, an attacker